Redeemer’s University Graduate Who Was Mocked for Low UTME Score Defies Odds, Bags First Class

 Meanwhile, Legit.ng recently reported that a University of Ilorin (UNILORIN) graduate went viral after sharing his unusual academic journey.

-The graduate wrote the Joint Admissions and Matriculation Board (JAMB) six times, starting in 2013, but he did not fail any of the exams.
+The first-class graduate wrote the Joint Admissions and Matriculation Board (JAMB) six times, starting in 2013, but he did not fail any of the exams.

 Source: Legit.ng